South Africa tries to restore US relations amid Russia arms sales row

 In the same act, South Africa describes itself as a "responsible member of the international community".

-The government said on Friday that they had no record of arms being sold to Russia - and that if this happened - it was done covertly.
+The government said on Friday that it had no record of arms being sold to Russia - and that if this happened - it was done covertly.

-Even this possibility does not bode well for South Africa, at best it would speak to a government that does not have a handle of the country's affairs and at worst, would suggest something far more sinister - complicity in Russia's aggression against Ukraine.
+Even this possibility does not bode well for South Africa.
+At best it would speak to a government that does not have a handle on the country's affairs and at worst, would suggest something far more sinister - complicity in Russia's aggression against Ukraine.

 South Africa is one of a handful of countries that has abstained from a number of UN votes on the conflict and has refused to publicly condemn Russia, insisting it is non-aligned on the matter.

-For months the regional super-power has been saying it instead supports a mediated settlement to the conflict.
+For months the regional superpower has been saying it instead supports a mediated settlement to the conflict.

-Supplying arms while claiming to be neutral would not only rubbish that stance but will leave South Africa with a lot to answer both to its citizens and the international community.
+Supplying arms while claiming to be neutral would not only rubbish that stance but would leave South Africa with a lot to answer both to its citizens and the international community.

-Russia seems to stir feelings of nostalgia for some in the governing African National Congress, for the then USSR's support for their fight against apartheid.
-But in present day South Africa, many have been asking questions about whether this love affair truly serves South Africa's interests.
+Russia seems to stir feelings of nostalgia for some in the governing African National Congress, for the then USSR's support for their fight against white-minority rule.
+But in present-day South Africa, many have been asking questions about whether this love affair truly serves South Africa's interests.

 International relations experts have pointed out that South Africa has more in common with some in the West, including the US, on matters of democracy and international law, and a far greater trade relationship with the West than with Russia.